Pseudomonas syringae and frost damage in fruit trees

 • Rainfall

-When installing your own temperature registration set-up to protect your fruit trees from frost and P. syringae, it's important to know where to place the sensors.
+When installing a weather station or your own temperature registration set-up to protect your fruit trees and blossoms against frost and P. syringae, it's important to know where to place the sensors.
 Depending on the size of your field and whether it's on a slope you might require multiple sets of sensors.
 Normal orchards require one set of sensors, located in the middle of the field.
 For a large field, two sets of sensors would be needed.
 When the field is on a slope, two sets of sensors are recommended: one near the lowest altitude and one near the highest altitude.
 You might need one or two Reporters, depending on your orchard.

-For predicting a Pseudomonas infection in orchards we recommend using the Crodeon 'Weather Kit Pro'.
+For predicting a Pseudomonas infection in orchards we recommend using the Crodeon professional weather station.

-If you still have questions regarding our remote monitoring system, do not hesitate to send us an email.
+If you still have questions regarding our remote monitoring system, do not hesitate to send us an email or contact us through the form on the right.
 We will gladly help you keep your harvest safe!

 Sources